TheCSharpAcademy/CodeReviews.Console.HabitTracker/tonyissa.HabitTracker/README.md

 # DrinkWater

 C# Console Application to track if you've been treating your body right.

 ## Features

-* SQLite database connection, ensure you have SQLite installed into your path
+- SQLite database connection, ensure you have SQLite installed into your path

-* A console based UI where users can navigate by key presses
+- A console based UI where users can navigate by key presses

-* CRUD DB functions (create, read, update, delete)
+- CRUD DB functions (create, read, update, delete)

-## How to use
+## Usage

-* View All Habit Logs by entering V
+- View All Habit Logs by entering V

-* Insert a new entry by entering I
+- Insert a new entry by entering I

-* Update an existing entry by entering U
+- Update an existing entry by entering U

-* Delete an existing entry by entering D
+- Delete an existing entry by entering D

-* Press 0 to exit the program
+- Press 0 to exit the program